rhaicode/react-library-starter/README.md

 ## Development

-Clone this repo and run the following commands to start development with storybook.
+Clone this repo and run the following commands to start development with Storybook.

 ```bash
 npm install --production=false